Updated on 16th September 2024

 Before your manufacturer releases the product for export (directly or through freight forwarders), you may need to provide a Letter of Credit or complete a telegraphic transfer to the exporter.

 You, as the trading company, will also need to ensure that the goods you import meet Australian customs standards and restrictions.
-Australia regulates several categories of products, including toys, furniture, vehicles, etc.
+Australia regulates several categories of products, including toys, furniture, and vehicles, etc.

 It is your responsibility as the importer to ensure your products comply with AS/NZS product safety standards and AZO substance restrictions.